Suppliers

 • Supplying proof of employee background checks, as applicable

-Formal supplier performance reviews may also be conducted through regular in person meetings for significant supplier relationships.
-Through these face-to-face conferences Huntington strives to:
+Formal supplier performance reviews may also be conducted through periodic meetings for significant supplier relationships where Huntington strives to:

 • Provide a venue for problem resolution and continuous improvement